 No special craft supplies needed!

 My easy method for preserving fall leaves involves a microwave and an iron.
 While this seems like an odd crafting combination it works remarkably well.

-- First you need to collect leaves that are freshly fallen without damage or holes.
-You do not want old, dried out foliage.
+- First, collect fall leaves that are freshly fallen without damage or holes.
+(No old, dried out foliage.)

-- To cure the leaves you zap them for a few seconds in the microwave.
-This removes most of the water from inside the leaf.
+- Next, cure the leaves by zapping them for few seconds in the microwave.
+(This step removes most of the water from inside the leaf.)

-- Next, you press the leaves flat with a hot iron.
-This removes any remaining water leaving them flat and dry.
+- Finally, press the leaves flat with a hot iron.
+(This removes any remaining water leaving them completely flat and dry.)